A Pre-Trial Forensic Examination

 PAY IT FORWARD!

 After interviewing many of Aamco’s complaining customers in their homes, and businesses, and having seen so much damage caused by such abusive practices, I gladly provide, free of charge, these investigation results to my fellow citizens having incurred abuse by Aamco.
 If you feel you have been scammed by Aamco Transmissions, it is the author’s opinion this website provides the ammunition necessary for you and your attorney to fight back.
-During the years as a private detective, had I been retained by an attorney to locate tangibles to attach liability and prosecute Aamco, I would have been satisfied to close and bill my file based upon the disclosures contained in this website.
+During the years as a private detective, had I been retained by an attorney to locate tangibles that attach liability to Aamco, I would have been satisfied to close and bill my file based upon the information contained in this website.
 You can simply direct your legal counsel to this site, and he or she can advise you from there.

 Lastly, we hope the remainder of your visit with us is helpful to your research in some way.
 We kindly request you take just a moment or two and share a few words regarding the specific Aamco location you visited (click “comments” below).
 It could keep unsuspecting consumers safe from the harm you may have incurred.